ipinmi/printf/README.md

 # printf
 A recreation of the printf function by Ipinmi Adebayo & Egwim Ikechukwu

-# _printf
+A formatted output conversion C program completed as part of the low-level programming and algorithm track at ALX SE program.

-A formatted output conversion C program completed as part of the low-level programming and algorithm track at Holberton School.
 The program is a pseudo-recreation of the C standard library function, `printf`.

 ## Description
 The function `_printf` writes output to standard output.
 The function writes the output under the control of a `format` string that specifies how subsequent arguments (accessed via the variable-length argument facilities of `stdarg`) are converted for output.